-Amblyopia (Lazy Eye) is an eye condition is blurry or reduced vision that is not correctable by glasses, contact lenses or eye surgery.
-Lazy eye treatment can yield improvements at any age, but early detection and treatment still offer easier treatment and the best chances for a cure.
+Amblyopia (Lazy Eye) is an eye condition in which the patient suffers from blurry or reduced vision that is not correctable by glasses, contact lenses, or eye surgery.
+Early detection in children with lazy eye provides faster treatment and the best chance for a cure.
 Comprehensive vision examinations are needed for infants, toddlers, and pre-school children.
-A pediatrician’s eye exam or a 20/20 eye chart screening is not adequate for the detection of amblyopia and other visual conditions which are related to or mistakenly called lazy eye.
+Unfortunately, routine eye exams by a pediatrician or a 20/20 eye chart screening is not adequate for the detection of amblyopia or other visual conditions which are related to or mistakenly called lazy eye.

-Double Vision or (Binocular Diplopia) occurs when both eyes are misaligned and aim at different targets, two non-matching images will be sent to the viewer’s brain.
-When the brain accepts and uses two non-matching images at the same time, double vision results.
-Double vision is dangerous to survival, so the brain naturally guards against its occurrence.
-In an attempt to avoid double vision, the brain will eventually disregard one of the mismatching images.
-That is, the brain will ignore one eye.
+Double Vision or (Binocular Diplopia) occurs when both eyes fail to work together when focusing on an object.
+Instead, one eye may focus while the other searches for a different target.
+When the brain accepts two non-matching images at the same time, people see double vision.
+Since double vision is not conducive to survival, the brain will guard against its occurrence.
+In an attempt to avoid double vision, the brain will eventually disregard one of the mismatching images, meaning that if left untreated, patients may go blind in one eye.

 - Riding a bicycle or driving

 - Depth perception; inability to see in 3D

 If you or a loved one has an eye turn, be sure to schedule an appointment with one of our doctors.

 Vision Therapy programs can be very effective in treating eye turns, lazy eyes, and double vision.
 It is never too late to be helped!